 Customers love seeing companies get into the Christmas spirit.
 However, it is essential that your seasonal branding is meaningful, engaging and - most importantly, in keeping with your brand.
 Below are my top 12 tips on how to bring some seasonal flair to your brand, just in time for Christmas!

 1) Festive banners

 It has long been the tradition to decorate our Christmas trees to within an inch of their lives, so why not do the same to your website?
 (Maybe just not as extreme).

 Festive banners are an easy way to instantly add some festivity to your website.
 Try to aim for warm, cosy scenes or snowy settings when choosing your imagery.

 Everyone loves a white Christmas, so transform your site into a winter wonderland using snowy plug-ins.
 Adding elements such as this to your website or landing page will really set you apart from your competitors.

 Show some personality and restyle your logo to have a Christmassy touch.
 Adding a Santa hat or snow are simple, yet effective ways of doing this.

 Add to the gift wrapping season with some stylish ribbons on your products and promotions.
 They really draw the user’s eye to key information on the page.
 Snowflakes or baubles can also work really well.

 You don't need an advent calendar to be reminded that Christmas is just around the corner, but opening little numbered doors to reveal a prize is a concept that everyone can get behind.
 This tool is a great way to entice users with exclusive offers or content and is a great opportunity to increase social media engagement, data capture and drive traffic to your website.

-Reflect Digital offer a completely customisable advent calendar that can be content manageable and entirely bespoke.
-Click here to see our own interactive advent calendar in action.
+Reflect Digital offers a completely customisable advent calendar that can be content manageable and entirely bespoke.
+Click here to see our own interactive advent calendar in action, and play #Quizmas.